-The proposed increase in water abstraction rate from a groundwater source through Kingscourt Water Supply Scheme is a new modification in the Neagh Bann IRBD, which may require alternative objectives.
-This may require detailed assessment if the scheme progresses.
+The proposed Raphoe Flood Relief Scheme is a new physical modification in the North Western IRBD, which may require alternative objectives to be determined by a detailed assessment if the scheme progresses.

 The absence from the plan of possible future developments does not preclude them from progressing, but they must be reported to the EC during subsequent plan updates.
-Such developments may include Flood Relief Schemes or specific road projects by the National Roads Authority through the Transport 21 initiative and National Road Development Strategy.
+Such developments might, for example, include Letterkenny Flood Relief Scheme or specific road projects by the National Roads Authority through the Transport 21 initiative and National Road Development Strategy.